hoche/libjpiedm/README.md

 libjpiedm is a C++ library for parsing data files from JPI EDM Engine Monitors.

-It is released under the Creative Commons "CC BY" license (except where otherwise noted).
+It is released under the Creative Commons "CC BY-NC" license (except where otherwise noted).

+If you need a commercial license for this, please contact me.

 ## Building